dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shop.Persistance/ReadMe.Persistence.md

 ## Process the domain events in the background

 We create a background job using the Quartz NuGet Package.
 This will be a part of a Shopway.Infrastructure layer.

+## Specification Pattern

+We represent the requirement that our database entities are supposed to meet, in order to satisfy the specification and to be returned from the database.